top of page

 • Both the parent/guardian and child should attend the first session.

-• Please bring any previous medical reports, assessment reports, and a recent school report.
+• Please bring any previous medical reports, assessment reports, and a recent school report (or email prior).

 • You might like to bring some quiet toys/games to occupy your child while we take some of the early medical history (we have some they can use as well).